RxFaction/Northstar-Mainframe/README.md

 -Start the signaling server + HTTP:

 node index.js

 npx http-server

+Switching between streaming from PCtoPC and PCtoOther device is enabled by commenting in/out lines 147 & 148.
+You will have to change the local IP to your own local IP.

--Open index.html in your browser (x2) via *http://localhost:8080/index.html*
+-If attempting PCtoPC, pen index.html in your browser (x2) via *http://localhost:8080/index.html*

+-If attempting PCtoOther, on PC via browser go to *http://localhost:8080/index.html*, on other device on broswer go to http://yourlocalip/8080/index.html

 -Click Start Viewing first